 1972 Bristol 411 Series 3.
 Following the demand for our last Bristol, we have another stunning restored 411.
-We have an extensive history since 1990 showing that the car has been maintained on a now expense spared basis.
-New chrome wire wheels and white band tyres.
-These superbly cars are fast becoming the desired and appreciating classic.
+We have an extensive history since 1990 showing that the car has been maintained on a no expense spared basis (invoices on file for £37,000 since 1999).
+These cars are fast becoming the desired and appreciating classic.
 They drive better than Astons of the same generation and are considerably more exclusive yet cost half the price!

 Bristol 408 Saloon Offered here is a beautiful example of the Bristol 408 which has had an incredible amount of care lavished on it to ensure it presents in top condition and is mechanically reliable and always on the button, ready for the long journey ahead, rain or shine.
 The owner has taken a great deal of pride in this lovely Bristol and is reluctantly only parting with it due to health problems.
 The specification is a perfect combination for a Bristol, handsomely finished in Oxford Blue with black leather interior and unusually the car has air conditioning and a sliding metal sunroof which are highly desirable options, hardly ever seen.
 An engine rebuild has very recently been carried out amongst other works and accompanying the car is en extremely comprehensive history file detailing the works carried out on the vehicle and giving a great insight into the fastidiousness of ownership enjoyed by its custodians.
 Available for viewing in our Kew showroom.